Turkish Street Food Guide: What to Eat & Where

 Çiğ Köfte

 Spicy bulgur and herb patties wrapped in thin lavash bread with vegetables.
-Originally made with raw meat, modern versions use bulgur and are perfect for vegetarians.
+Originally made with raw meat, modern versions use bulgur and suit vegetarians.

 Spice level: Can be very spicy - ask for "az acı" (less spicy) if sensitive